bahrianpro/yii2-admin-template/README.md

 ./bin/yii serve
 ```

-Now you can access the application through the following URL:
+Now you can access the application through the following URL and try to login:
 ```
 http://localhost:8080
 ```